CAPLTER/caplter-research-protocols/ADP/ADP_Sample_Processing_Protocol.md

 Notes:

 If there is less than ~10mL of sample in the wet bucket, note this on the datasheet and do not process the sample.
-If the sample bottle volume is limited (i.e., 10 < 155mL) or lost, note the unprocessed subsamples on the field datasheet.
+If the sample bottle volume is limited (i.e. 10 < 155mL) or lost, note the unprocessed subsamples on the field datasheet.

 In cases when there is not enough rain to complete all of the analyses, the sampling priority is as follows: ammonium/nitrate, DOC, anions, cations, pH.
 See the following table for volume requirements for each analysis: